Priyavrat001/uber-clone-client/README.md

 - Live fare price calculation for all vehicle types, fetched from backend
 - Modern, animated UI for all main and nested components using Framer Motion
 - Improved ride booking flow: animated panels, vehicle selection, and fare display
-- Consistent Redux state management for fares, loading, and errors
+- Consistent Redux state management for fares, loading, and errors (feature-specific loading/error states)
 - Robust error handling and user feedback for fare fetching and location search
+- All API endpoints now use `/api/v1` prefix for consistency with backend
+- Socket.IO integration for real-time ride and location updates (see `src/config/SocketContext.jsx`)
+- Captain dashboard: live geolocation and location updates via Socket.IO
+- Enhanced vehicle selection and confirmation logic
+- Improved ride popups and confirmation flows

 ## Packages & Technologies Used
 - **React** — UI library for building the app